Brussels Airlines

 Brussels Airlines is the flag carrier and largest airline of Belgium, based and headquartered at Brussels Airport.
-It operates to over 100 destinations in Europe, North America and Africa and also offers charter services, maintenance and crew training.
+It operates to over 100 destinations in Europe, West Asia, North America and Africa and also offers charter services, maintenance and crew training.
 It is a member of the Star Alliance as well as the International Air Transport Association.
 The airline's IATA code SN is inherited from its predecessors, Sabena and SN Brussels Airlines.
 Brussels Airlines is part of the Lufthansa Group.
 The company slogan is ′You’re in good company′.